IIT Hyderabad: Hostels

-In 2018, Government of India sanctioned Research Park to some IITs in which IIT Hyderabad got its place.
+In 2018, the Government of India sanctioned a Research Park to some IITs in which IIT Hyderabad got its place.
 IIT Hyderabad Research Park is a self-reliant team endorsed by IIT Hyderabad and its alumni.
-The IIT Hyderabad Research Park promotes the betterment of research and development by the institute through friendship with industry, helping in the advancement of modern ventures, and build-up economic development.
-The IIT Hyderabad Research Park assists organizations with a research target to set up an infrastructure in the park and advantage the expertise available at IIT Hyderabad.
+The IIT Hyderabad Research Park promotes the betterment of research and development by the institute through friendship with industry, helping in the advancement of modern ventures, and economic development.
+The IIT Hyderabad Research Park assists organizations with a research target to set up an infrastructure in the park and take advantage of the expertise available at IIT Hyderabad.

-IIT Hyderabad Technology Research Park (TRP) with a total Built-up area is 19,560 square meters was recently (On 4 February 2022) inaugurated by Srivari Chandrasekhar, secretary, Department of Science & Technology, Government of India (GoI).
+IIT Hyderabad Technology Research Park (TRP), with a total Built-up area of 19,560 square meters, was recently (On 4 February 2022) inaugurated by Srivari Chandrasekhar, secretary, Department of Science & Technology, Government of India (GoI).

-Organisation and administration
+Organisation and Administration

 Governance

-All IITs follow the same organization structure which has President of India as visitor at the top of the hierarchy.
+All IITs follow the same organizational structure, which has President of India at the top of the hierarchy.
 Directly under the President is the IIT Council.
 Under the IIT Council is the board of governors of each IIT.
 Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
 Under the director, in the organizational structure, comes the deputy director.
-Under the director and the deputy director, come the deans, heads of departments, registrar.
+Under the director and the deputy director come the deans, heads of departments, and registrar; as well as the Student Gymkhana Council elected by the student community, which leads the clubs and cells across the institute.